prwilliams5/docs/README.md

 ## Getting Started

-There are several documentation files to read through when building your environment, the best way to understand is to jump in and start configuring hosts, items, and triggers within Zabbix.
+There are several documentation files in this repo to read through when building your environment, the best way to understand is to jump in and start configuring hosts, items, and triggers within Zabbix.

 ### Installing Zabbix